 - Fulfill the general education requirements

-- · Complete all courses required for the major
+- Complete all courses required for the major

 - Earn a minimum of 158 credits

-- Maintain a GPA minimum of 3.00
+- Maintain a GPA minimum of 3.0

-- Complete a minimum of the last 30 consecutive credits at Viterbo University, including alternative credits.
+- Complete the last 30 consecutive credits at Viterbo University, including alternative credits.

 Upon successful completion of these, they are awarded the degree of Master of Science in Community-Medical Dietetics (MSCMD).